The Late, Late Breakfast Show

-The Late, Late Breakfast Show was a British variety show broadcast live on Saturday evenings from 4 September 1982 to 8 November 1986 on BBC1.
+The Late Late Breakfast Show is a British variety show that was broadcast live on Saturday evenings from 4 September 1982 to 8 November 1986 on BBC1.
 It was presented by Noel Edmonds, initially with co-host Leni Harper, and also featured Mike Smith and John Peel.
 The "Give It a Whirl" segments featured dangerous stunts.
-Multiple serious injuries resulted from these stunts, including the death of Michael Lush in 1986.
-The show was cancelled in the aftermath of his death.
+Several serious injuries resulted from these stunts, including the death of participant viewer Michael Lush in 1986.
+The show was cancelled in the aftermath of this fatal accident.

 Overview

-The Late, Late Breakfast Show was the first show Noel Edmonds presented in the Saturday-evening variety slot, having quit his Saturday-morning children's show Multi-Coloured Swap Shop earlier that year.
+The Late Late Breakfast Show was the first show Noel Edmonds presented in the Saturday-evening variety slot, having left his Saturday-morning children's show Multi-Coloured Swap Shop earlier that year.
 Its theme tune was written by Gary Kemp and performed by Spandau Ballet.
 It was produced and directed by Michael Hurll.
 Initially, the programme struggled in the ratings and seemed unlikely to survive beyond its first series.
 Original co-host Leni Harper was dismissed after the third show and various revamps took place to bolster the ratings.
 Eventually, the inclusion of some of the biggest names in the music business, including ABBA in their last ever television appearance, as special guests helped raise the profile and ratings for the show.

 The programme was described as a "mag prog [magazine programme] especially for those who get up late on Saturday, featuring comedy, pop music & a few surprises".
 Regular features on the show included "The Hit Squad", which was a hidden camera section; pop music performances; and "The Golden Egg Awards", which featured various outtakes.
 During the "Give It A Whirl" feature a member of the public would call in and have the "Whirly Wheel" spun to select a stunt, in a similar setup to gameshow Wheel of Fortune; after spending the week training, they would perform the stunt live on the next show.